mjwelchphd/pdkim/README.md

 ##HOW DO I VERIFY AN EMAIL THE LONG WAY?
 The verify process is similar to the signing process.
 Initialize, feed, finish, and pick up the results.

 The first call serves to initialize the verifying process, and pass one choice to the initialization method.
 Also, the block on this call is required because PDKIM uses it to resolve public key requests for each of the signatures in the message (there may be more than one).
-Here we ignore the name (which in this case is "cheezburger.\_domainkey.duncanthrax.com", i.e., ready to be looked up with "pdkim\_dkim\_public\_key\_lookup(name)") and just return our test data because we know we only have one signiture in the test message.
+Here we ignore the name (which in this case is "cheezburger.\_domainkey.duncanthrax.com", i.e., ready to be looked up with "pdkim\_dkim\_public\_key\_lookup(name)") and just return our test data because we know we only have one signature in the test message.
 ```ruby
 ctx = pdkim_init_verify(PDKIM_INPUT_NORMAL) do |name|
   rsa_public_key